Yugoslav Cup: List of winners

-The winners of the 1928 and 1930 editions are unknown.
 Split XI, losing finalists in 1924 and 1925, was composed of Hajduk Split players only.
 After their third successive win in 1926, Zagreb obtained the golden cup of King Aleksandar to keep.

 SFR Yugoslavia (1947–92)

 Competition format

 The competition format was an elimination championship where every competitive team was offered a chance to enter.
 Beginning in the lowest tiers of teams, the competition followed a one-game elimination format.
 Higher-tier teams got berths in the second round, third round, and so on.
 The First League (Prva Liga) teams always began in the 1/16 finals, and the rest of the 16 berths being filled by lower-tier teams who managed to make it to the round of 32.

 Once the round of 16 was reached, the format would be changed to a two-game elimination format, being played at home and away for each team.
 At this point it became a First League ordeal, as the smaller teams had zero chance against the titans of Yugoslavian football.
 Historically, the finals were usually reached only by the better-performing First League teams (Partizan, Hajduk, Red Star, Dinamo, etc.).